KarlNagy/workout/README.md

 ## Steps:
 1. Design database EER in MySQL
 2. Convert raw data of google doc to excel sheet
+3. Clean and transform in excel
-3. Analyze data in excel
+4. Analyze in excel